 Ask your agent to qualify buyers by asking them if they have a ‘mortgage agreement in principle’ or if they can prove they the funds to buy your property.
 This way you reduce the risk of the sale falling through.

-Also, your agent should qualify potential buyers by asking about their circumstances.
+Also, your agent should qualify potential buyers by asking about their circumstances or you run the risk that your home won’t sell.
 For example, a first-time buyer who isn’t in a chain and has a mortgage in principle might be ideal, even if they’re offering slightly less than the asking price.

-On the other hand, it might be best to avoid an older couple who are downsizing as they have less motivation to move, even though they have the fund to do so.
+On the other hand, it might be best to avoid an older couple who’ve decided it’s the right time to downsize as they have less motivation to move, even though they have the fund to do so.

 By qualifying buyers, you can choose the one that’s best for your situation and speed up the process.